An omnipresent phenomenon

-Guanxi (gwan-shee) is often translated as a system of reciprocal relationships or “Chinese networking.”
-In fact, there is no exact counterpart in Western culture.
-Guanxi is a buildup of “social capital” that opens doors, allows individuals to cut lines, and cuts red tape.
-Networks of individuals and organizations frequently and voluntarily trade favors, gifts, and benefits in a long-term process that reinforces trust and loyalty.
+Guanxi (gwan-shee) is often translated as a system of reciprocal relationships or “Chinese networking,” but in fact, there is no exact counterpart in Western culture.
+Guanxi is a buildup of “social capital”, a type of currency that opens doors, allows individuals to jump queues, and cuts red tape.
+To build guanxi, individuals and organizations frequently and voluntarily trade favors, gifts, and benefits in a long-term process that reinforces trust and loyalty.
 Examples of social and business benefits include personal gifts and meals, lucrative information, special pricing, and access to powerful contacts.

-Since guanxi is a slippery concept for Westerners, it helps to define guanxi functionally as a kind of strategic friendship.
-This strategic friendship helps individuals and organizations overcome the constraints of scarcity, competition, and logistics/mobility within society and its infrastructure (such as laws, regulations, and due processes).
+Guanxi is a slippery concept, so it might help to think of guanxi as a type of strategic friendship.
+Through strategic friendships, individuals and organizations overcome the constraints of scarcity, competition, and logistics/mobility within society and its infrastructure (such as laws, regulations, and bureaucratic processes).
 In Chinese culture, guanxi arose as a practical response to historical factors: a weak/inaccessible legal system, a foundation of Confucian morals, and social and economic needs due to lack of government support.

 Real Examples of Guanxi

-In China, it is common for friends buy each other gifts without occasion.
+In China it is common for friends buy each other gifts without occasion.
 At restaurants, friends take turn allowing each other pay the bill.
-When a friend requires a difficult favor, this is not considered a nuisance; rather, it is considered an opportunity to enhance the friendship.
-For this reason, only strangers say sorry or thank you; to say sorry or thank you to a friend is to diminish guanxi.
-This is the opposite of the Western custom by which “sorry” implies vulnerability and intimacy, and “thank you” signals respect.
+When a friend requires a difficult favor, this is not considered a nuisance; rather, it is considered an opportunity to enhance the friendship!
+For this reason, only strangers say sorry or thank you, and the Chinese response to “Thank you (谢谢 xièxie),” is a gentle admonishment: “Don’t be so polite (不客气 bú kèqì).”
+Saying sorry or thank you to a friend diminishes guanxi.
+This is the opposite of the Western custom by which “I’m sorry,” implies openness, vulnerability and intimacy, while “thank you” signals respect and acknowledgement.

 In business, guanxi means that others will extend themselves in order to further your personal or business interests, trusting that you will voluntarily return the favor.
 This could mean helping you save face after you’ve committed an embarassing mistake, unexpectedly covering a bill, reaching out to a third party to help you win a contract, or surprising you with a gift related to your expensive hobby.